manoharganta256/Chest-Xray-Prediction/README.md

 # Cardiomegaly Prediction

-The main use of this application is prediction of existence of [cardiomegaly](https://en.wikipedia.org/wiki/Cardiomegaly) of a given X-Ray.
+This application is used to predict of existence [cardiomegaly](https://en.wikipedia.org/wiki/Cardiomegaly) from the given X-Ray.
+I call this application Fusion.
-I call this app Fusion.
-Fusion is a Django application which allows the user to upload image and it predicts the existence of [cardiomegaly](https://en.wikipedia.org/wiki/Cardiomegaly).

 # Features

   - Fusion allows the user to login with his/her Google Account.
   - The User can upload and image(X-Ray) and view its preview, prediction is made after submission.
-  - Predictions can be viewed in a pie chart along with the confidence of the machine.
+  - The probability of existence can be viewed in a pie-chart.
-  - User can view his previous upload history which consists of image, time and date of upload, prediction and probability or confidence.
+  - Fusion keeps track of the users image upload history along with its prediction.
   - User can delete his upload history.